benchuk/performance_tests/readfile/readme.md

 This test load data from disk to mem with out doing nothing to the string while measuring

-### the end of the test does something with the string in some cases just to make sure no optimization are taking place
+### The end of the test does something with the string in some cases just to make sure no optimization are taking place

 ## C: